jdonley/SoundZone_Tools/README.md

 File name | Description
 :--------:|------------
+_addNoise.m_ | ADDNOISE Adds a given level and type of noise to a signal _ALcons2STI.m_ | ALCONS2STI Converts Articulation Loss of Consonants (ALcons) to the Speech Transmission Index (STI) _confidence_intervals.m_ | CONFIDENCE_INTERVALS Find the confidence intervals for a set of data for use with the errorbar function in MATLAB
-_addNoise.m_ | ADDNOISE Summary of this function goes here _ALcons2STI.m_ | UNTITLED Summary of this function goes here _confidence_intervals.m_ | % Use return value with the errorbar function as follows _Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross _Dropbox.m_ | DROPBOX Function to start and kill dropbox _extractIR.m_ |
+_Correlated_Normalisation.m_ | CORRELATED_NORMALISATION Matches the amplitude of X using cross-correlation _Dropbox.m_ | DROPBOX Function to start and kill dropbox _extractIR.m_ |
 _fconv.m_ | FCONV Fast Parallelised Convolution